slanglab/CGEdit/README.md

 - `code/`
   - `train.py`: code to fine-tune BERT-variant model
   - `eval.py`: code to evaluate fine-tuned model
-  - `preprocessCORAAL.py`: code used to preprocess CORAAL transcript files for extrinsic evaluation (see Section 6 in the paper); note that only interviewee speech files were used for our evaluation, not any interviewer speech files
+  - `preprocessCORAAL.py`: code used to preprocess CORAAL transcript files for extrinsic evaluation in the paper (see Section 6); note that only interviewee speech files were used for our evaluation, not interviewer speech files
   - Note that these scripts may require modifications in order to run on your computer